jutonz/event_bus-wiki/Creating-Event-Consumers.md

     # Fetch event
     event = EventBus.fetch(event_shadow)

-    # Do sth with the event
+    # Do something with the event
     Logger.info("I am handling the event with a Simple module #{__MODULE__}") Logger.info(fn -> inspect(event) end)